CreateThrive/react-firebase-admin/README.md

 ## Internationalization

 For the internationalization we decided to choose the library [Format.js](https://formatjs.io/) using react-intl as the react integration.
 We made a wrapper called **LanguageWrapper** that contains all of our translation logic.
-Apart from that, we save the language preferences of the user in the redux store and we persist it using cookies ([redux-persist-cookie-storage](https://github.com/abersager/redux-persist-cookie-storage)).
+Apart from that, we save the language preferences of the user in the redux store and we persist it using the local storage.
 The user has the option to change their language preferences.

 ![Boilerplate - Dinamical Internationalization](https://media.giphy.com/media/St3bw0rjlBQmKzf6fC/source.gif)